-If a student is absent from an exam then they must provide a medical certificate verifying their illness to be able to make up the exam.
-Unapproved absences may not be allowed to take make up exams.
+If a student is absent from an exam then they must provide a medical certificate verifying their illness or documentation that has been approved by the Head of Division to be able to make up the exam.
+Unapproved absences may not be allowed to take make-up exams.